kitschpatrol/yanki-obsidian/README.md

 Every time Yanki syncs, it takes care to only ever touch notes in Anki with a matching namespace.

-Yanki Obsidian sets the namespace value to the vault ID _once_ the first time it runs in a vault, and saves it to its plugin settings data file for future use.
+Yanki sets the namespace value to the vault ID _once_ the first time it runs in a vault, and saves it to its plugin settings data file for future use.

 _Default: `Yank Obsidian - Vault ID $YOUR_VAULT_ID`_